19hours/sg-statutes/Acts/Registered Designs Act.md

 [3/2001]

+[Act 29 of 2017 wef 30/10/2017]

-(2) An application for registration of a design shall not be refused, and the registration of a design shall not be revoked, by reason only —
+(2) Subject to subsection (2A), an application for registration of a design shall not be refused, and the registration of a design shall not be revoked, by reason only —

 (a) that a representation of the design, or any article to which the design has been applied, has been displayed, with the consent of the owner of the design, at an official international exhibition;